INN/Google-Analytics-Popular-Posts/readme.txt

 This Google Analytics Popular Posts plugin queries Google Analytics for pageview data for your site and uses an algorithm based on publish date and total number of pageviews to determine a weighted pageview score for a post.

 Using this scoring mechanism, the plugin generates a list of the most popular posts for a given site.
-The list of popular posts can be displayed using the included "Analytic Bridge Popular Posts" widget.
+The list of popular posts can be displayed using the included "Google Analytics Popular Posts" widget.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/google-analytics-popular-posts` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Authenticate using your Google account via the Settings > Analytic Bridge page in the WordPress dashboard
+3. Authenticate using your Google account via the Settings > GA Popular Posts page in the WordPress dashboard
 4. Review the settings, changing them as desired and click "Save changes"

 == Frequently Asked Questions ==